 Q. Okay.
-So in your head, you clearly understand that anybody [sic] would be in a position to buy this loan sees the private mortgage and that would be a totally different situation, would it not be, if that private mortgage and \$40,000 vanished from this, correct?
+So in your head, you clearly understand that anybody [sic] would be in a position to buy this loan sees the private that would mortgage and be а totallv different situation, would it not be, if that private mortgage and \$40,000 vanished from this, correct?